Espen Barth Eide

 From 2014 to 2016 he served as managing director and member of the managing board at the World Economic Forum in Geneva.

 Barth Eide served as Norway's Minister of Defence in Stoltenberg's Second Cabinet from 2011 to 2012, and subsequently as Minister of Foreign Affairs until 2013.
 Since December 2013, Barth Eide has served as a member of the board of the Centre for Humanitarian Dialogue (HD).
 He was chair of the Board until 14 October 2021.
 He was a member of the boards of Stockholm International Peace Research Institute (SIPRI) and the Norwegian Atlantic Committee until the same date.

 Early life and education

 Eide is the son of the jurist, human rights academic, and author Asbjørn Eide (b.
 1933) and Professor of nutritional physiology Wenche Barth Eide (b.
 Barth 1935).
 He attended the Oslo Cathedral School and graduated from the University of Oslo in 1993 with a cand.polit. degree.
-He also studied at the Autonomous University of Barcelona.
+He also attended the Autonomous University of Barcelona as an exchange student.

 Eide joined the Labour Party in 1979 and in the 1980s held positions in AUF (Labour Party Youth).
 He was secretary-general of the European Movement Norway in 1992-1993 and had a role in the campaign for Norwegian membership in the EU in 1994.